peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

  found, the starting word "get" or "is" is deleted from its name, and the name is converted to camel case (meaning if a name starts with A to Z, that letter is lower-cased).
-Also, Java <code>Enum</code> objects will be converted to the result of their name method.</p> <p>If the input is a byte array, the byte array is copied to a new byte array.
+Also, Java <code>Enum</code> objects will be converted to the result of their <code>name</code> method.</p>
+ <p>If the input is a byte array, the byte array is copied to a new
+ byte array.
 (This method can't be used to decode CBOR data from a byte array; for that, use the DecodeFromBytes method instead.).</p>

 **Parameters:**